Super Commando Dhruva: GENL #179 "Mahamanav"

-Mahamanav (which translates to "Great Human" or "Super Human") is another classic, the name of one of the most significant and popular comics in the Super Commando Dhruva series published by Raj Comics.
+Mahamanav (which translates to "Great Human" or "Super Human") is another classic, the name of one of the most significant and popular comics in the Super Commando Dhruva series published by Raj Comics in 1988 priced at MRP Rs 5.
 Mahamanav is considered a landmark comic in the early history of Super Commando Dhruva.
 It was one of the stories that helped solidify Dhruva's popularity and status as a top hero in Raj Comics, as he defeated a villain who was supposedly as far advanced beyond him as a human is to a monkey.
 The antagonist in this comic introduces the character also known as Mahamanav.
 He is an incredibly powerful villain with highly advanced intelligence and superhuman capabilities, often placing him among Dhruva's main rogues' gallery, alongside villains like Grand Master Robo and Chandakaal.
 Mahamanav is considered the all time gem of Dhruva's comics.

 Sinha was very sure about one thing: minimal violence.
 He would not have Dhruva kill anyone as he wanted Dhruva to be a role model for young kids, his main audience.
 In the initial few issues, Dhruva carried a pistol as a measure of last resort, but never used it.
 (Dhruv used the pistol in Aadamkhoro ka Swarg.
 He used and fired two rounds on the Rhino-men in the Nagu Islands).
 This was the first and last time he ever used his gun.
 Soon after, the pistol was removed from the character.

 During the initial few years, Anupam Sinha preferred to work alone on his brain-child Dhruva, both writing as well as illustrating all Dhruva titles on his own while the cover arts for the titles were mostly supplied by Vijay Kadam, an independent freelance artist.